by Rotageek on 20 July 2020

 Factors such as light, temperature and air quality are fundamental considerations when evaluating your work space.
 While not all your staff will have the same preferences, it's important to check in with their needs and provide different areas for them to work and relax in.

-Employee engagement levels skyrocket by up to 50% when workers develop close relationships with colleagues.
+Staff engagement levels skyrocket by up to 50% when workers develop close relationships with colleagues.
 While many make friends with their direct team members, it is the business’s responsibility to instill a positive company culture.
 There are various steps that can be taken to nurture a supportive, sociable workplace from regular get-togethers to ensuring you have a diverse, inclusive company.
-Building an positive, social environment should undoubtedly be a key part of your employee engagement strategy.
+Building a positive, social environment should undoubtedly be a key part of your employee engagement strategy.

 Regular communication is crucial not only from managers but also from senior leadership.
 Employees who are kept up to date with company updates, business performance and individual feedback are more likely to feel valued and engaged in their role.